by Cubaism Ltd

 - A Cuba Tourist Visa Card can be used once within 180 days after the date of issue.

 - Once you've entered Cuba, your Tourist Card is valid for 30 days and is non-transferable and non-refundable.
-It is extendable in Cuba for a further 30 days maximum.
+It is extendable in Cuba for a further 30 days maximum by the Division of Immigration and Residents Abroad.

 - A Cuba Tourist Card/Visa must be stamped by the Cubaism Travel Agency on both sections at the back of the visa.